Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Cleavers (Galium aparine)

-Non-toxic forage plant.
+Safe to Feed.
 Moderately popular with most rabbits.
-Cleavers can be easily recognized by its sticky nature, as it clings to clothing, fur, and other surfaces.
+Cleavers are easily recognized by their sticky nature, as they cling to clothing, fur, and other surfaces.

 Garlic Mustard (Alliaria petiolata)

-Non-toxic forage plant.
-Often unpopular due to its garlic-like smell.
+Safe to Feed.
+Often unpopular due to its garlicky smell.

 Not edible